 - Community engagement potential

 We seek out people that could engage with the community in different ways.
-That could be achieved through participating to the events, organizing workshops/101 classes/feedback sessions; being active in communication channels and being physically present in space in desired frequency.
+That could be achieved through participating in the events, organizing workshops/101 classes/feedback sessions; being active in communication channels and being physically present in space in the desired frequency.
 Everyone is interacting with the community in a different way and we keep track of it on a regular basis.

 - Professional Recognition

 We seek for minimum 2, ideally 4+ year of professional experience on the related field.
 However, this does not mean that we omit the potential of new graduates and prospect talents.
-We do not judge people depending upon their CVs or previous achievements.
+We do not judge people depending on their CVs or previous achievements.
 What is important for us is to know about the next steps that they plan to follow and its relation with the community.

 These evaluation sessions end up with 15%-20% of acceptance rate ratio in total.
 Being a member is not the only way to interact with the community.
 When we believe that there could be other ways to engage applicants rather than membership, we try to handle the process carefully by communicating the fact that this process is not like deciding what is black or what is white for us.
-Instead, it is like the shades of gray as there are many other collaboration opportunities like projects, events and workshops.
-For the ones that cannot be part of the community because of the discipliner quotas, we offer them to be in the waitlist and inform them when there is a seat available in the concerning discipliner quota.
+Instead, it is like the shades of grey as there are many other collaboration opportunities like projects, events and workshops.
+For the ones that cannot be part of the community because of the discipline quotas, we offer them to be in the waitlist and inform them when there is a seat available in the concerning discipliner quota.

 Final Remarks & Learnings

 Throughout our journey, our approach to the community and the criteria that we apply for curation have been evolved in accordance with our strategy and also been shaped step by step with the contribution of the community members.
-Each community has its own characteristic and they are all dynamic entities as each new comer has the potential of changing many aspects of the community.
+Each community has its own characteristic and they are all dynamic entities as each newcomer has the potential of changing many aspects of the community.